Seednode/roulette/README.md

 ## Refresh

-If the `--refresh-interval` flag is passed and a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.
+If the `--refresh` flag is passed and a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.

 This can be used to generate a sort of slideshow of files.